hazymorning/origami/README.md

 This is behind most of the unusual choices above.

+- **No stack cards.** The native horizontal/vertical stack card adds lag on load.
+Grid cards don't do that, so those are used instead.
 - **Fixed tracks for variable content.** The header reserves 92px for the song title, whatever plays.
 The climate table uses fixed row heights.
 - **States swap colors, not sizes.** An active tile changes background and icon color.
 It never grows, so nothing around it moves.
 - **Helpers always return a value.** `?` instead of an empty string, `| default(..., true)` everywhere.
 An empty string collapses the element.